 Scholar · Teacher · Writer

-James L. Dunn Jr. PhD Candidate in Composition & Applied Linguistics
+James L. Dunn Jr. PhD Candidate (ABD) in Composition & Applied Linguistics

-Centering literacy as liberation — examining how marginalized students navigate time, language, and identity within institutional spaces.
+Centering literacy as liberation — examining how adult, developmental, and non-traditional learners navigate time, language, and identity within institutional spaces.

-Indiana University of Pennsylvania City College of New York · Medgar Evers College · Pace University MLA Global English Forum, Chair Council on Basic Writing, Executive Board
+Indiana University of Pennsylvania City College of New York · Medgar Evers College · Pace University Chair, MLA Global English Forum Executive Board Member, Council on Basic Writing

 Enter